-From Point of Care Diagnostics, to Telepresence Medicine, to Wearable Technology, there are a lot new medical technology devices on the market now to help you manage your family’s health in an easy and effective way, whether used as preventive medicine, monitoring a chronic condition, or in times when that nasty flu bug is going around.
+From Point of Care Diagnostics, to Telepresence Medicine, to Wearable Technology, there are a lot new medical technology devices on the market now.
+They can help you manage your family’s health in an easy and effective way.
+They can be used for preventive medicine, monitoring a chronic condition, or in times when that nasty flu bug is going around.

 1) Point of Care Diagnostics and Connected Devices

-Point of care diagnostics (POC) are tests, including medical devices and apps, that go to the patient, as opposed to the patient going to the test machine, device or healthcare professional.
+Point of care diagnostics (POC) are tests, including medical devices and apps, that go to the patient.
+This is as opposed to the patient going to the test machine, device or healthcare professional.
 Connected devices sync up to the cloud or electronic medical record, providing somewhere for all that data to get recorded, stored, and analyzed.

 One company providing many different point of care devices is iHealth.
-Applicable for both children and adults, iHealth has a suite of affordable products for use in the home that can track blood pressure, pulse, blood oxygen levels, glucose, and more.
+Applicable for both children and adults, iHealth has a suite of affordable products for use in the home.
+They can track blood pressure, pulse, blood oxygen levels, glucose, and more.
 The AilveCor EKG monitor is an iPhone case that tracks your EKG, FDA approved.
-The great thing about connected devices is that you have the option to administer them at home, and then send the patient’s results to the cloud, where you can share it with your healthcare professional.
+The great thing about connected devices is that you have the option to administer them at home.
+Then you can send the patient’s results to the cloud, where you can share it with your healthcare professional.

 2) Telepresence Medicine